rollantonn/pogo/README.md

 I've got two younger softwares, they're pretty cool but I'm cooler.

-One day I really want to go to do a karaoke.
+One day I really want to go do a karaoke.

+MY biggest fear is when you swim in the sea and can't see shit around you.